jiayi2402/acc102-retail-financial-ratio-tool/README.md

 - `requirements.txt`
 - `cleaned_ratios.csv`

-Then run the app locally.
+Then open Terminal (macOS) or Command Prompt / PowerShell (Windows), and move to the project folder that contains `app.py`.

 ### macOS
 1. Open Terminal and move to the project folder
-   `cd /path/to/your/project/folder`
+   Example: `cd ~/Downloads/acc102-retail-financial-ratio-tool`

 2. Install the required packages
    `python3 -m pip install -r requirements.txt`